-Starting with the qualifying course, a student should take any ten courses with a maximum of four in one area.
+After satisfying the qualifying courses, a student should take ten extending courses with a maximum of four in any one area.

-With the approval of the mentor, a student with an undergraduate degree in a given area may have the prerequisite qualifying course waived for that area.
-For instance, a student with an accounting degree, with proper approval, may have ACC 502 waived and take only the extending courses in accounting.
+With the approval of the mentor, a student with an undergraduate degree in a given area may have the prerequisite extending course waived for that area.
+For instance, a student with an accounting degree, with proper approval, may have ACC 502 waived and take only the other extending courses in accounting.

-The courses listed with a double asterisk in the grid on page 30 are international courses.
+The courses listed with a plus sign in the grid on page 34 are international courses.
 Students interested in international business should take these courses.